Joseph Pearman: Politics

 Pearman unsuccessfully ran for the political office of Bergen County sheriff in 1945.
 He ran for office as a member of the New Jersey Democratic Party.
 His opponent in the election was Republican candidate Frank Livermore.
 He additionally served as a municipal chairman within the Democratic Party.

 Writing

 In addition to athletics, Pearman was an author and editor.
-He edited for the then-New York Edison Company, and for the Winged foot, the publication for the New York Athletic Club.
+He edited for the then-New York Edison Company, and for the Winged Foot, the publication for the New York Athletic Club.
 In addition to editing, he was a contributor to Bernarr Macfadden's publications and Encyclopædia Britannica's Book of the Year.

 Personal life

-Pearman was involved in Catholicism; he served as a president of a Catholic Club, and hosted events for a Catholic church.
+Pearman was involved in Catholicism; he served as the president of a Catholic Club, and hosted events for a Catholic church.

 During his life, Pearman resided in Closter, New Jersey.
 He lived there for at least 30 years.

 At the age of 69, Pearman died on May 30, 1961, at Veterans Administration Hospital in East Orange, New Jersey.
 At the time of his death, he was married.